Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/prereqs_overview/preinstall_win.md

 ## User rights prerequisites

-There are certain Windows- specific tasks you must perform to enable system user authentication and file system rights before using Transfer CFT or the Copilot server.
+There are certain Windows-specific tasks you must perform to enable system user authentication and file system rights before using Transfer CFT or the Copilot server.

 The following sections describe how to: